BeeBooBap/design-patterns/src/DesignPatterns/Factory/README.md

-Factory Method - separating object instantiation from the class - using a separate class for this purpose
+DesignPatterns.Factory Method - separating object instantiation from the class - using a separate class for this purpose
 - create objects without specifying the exact class of object that will be created

 The factory design patterns allows for different classes that share a common